 With a shallow copy, only 'top-level' values of the source list are copied into the destination list.
 See the lines of code below.
 The top-level objects in source_list are '1st_item' and '3rd_item'.
 The 2nd-level item in source_list is actually another list "['inner_1', 'inner_2']".
 With a shallow copy, the values of the '1st_item' and '3rd_item' objects are copied but the address of the embedded list is copied.
-Repeat the previous sentence to yourself 5,000 times and you will have it.
+Repeat the previous sentence to yourself a few times and you will have it.

-The result of this is that, after the copy, if top_level objects are changed in either the source or destination list, the other list will not be changed.
+The result is, after the copy, if top_level objects are changed in either the source or destination list, the other list will not be changed.
 However, if an element of the embedded list is changed in either the source list or the destination list, the embedded list in the other list will also change.
 This happens because the embedded list addresses are the same.

 There is one more thing to consider.
 If either of the lists (source or destination) changes the embedded list itself (and not just an element within the embedded list) then a new object is created for that embedded list.
 So, what do you think will happen?
 Since an entirely new object was created for one of the embedded lists, they no longer share the common address of the original object in the list.

-You can probably anticipate the behavior of deep copy operation after understanding the shallow copy.
-The deep copy copies all content and not the addresses.
+You can probably anticipate the behavior of deep copy operation after understanding shallow copy.
+The deep copy copies all content and NOT the addresses.
 After a deep copy, there is no association between the source and destination lists.
-Therefore, if either list or the embedded lists are changed, the change will have no effect on the other list (or the embedded lists).
+Therefore, if either of the top-level list or the embedded lists are changed in the source, the change will have no effect on the other list (or the embedded lists) in the destination.

 By the way, deepcopy() is not part of the 'core language'.
 Therefore, before we can use it, we must include the function from the library file which is accomplished on line 75:

 from copy import deepcopy

 Understanding of the shallow and deep copy concepts will come with study and practice.